HelixDB/helix-py/README.md

 from helix.instance import Instance helix_instance = Instance("helixdb-cfg", 6969, verbose=True)
 ```
+> `helixdb-cfg` is the directory where the configuration files are stored.

-and from there you can interact with it like you would with the `Client`
+and from there you can interact with the instance using `Client`.

+The instance will be automatically stopped when the script exits.

 ### Providers
 Helix has LLM interfaces for popular LLM providers.